Philosophy

 or the sense that your life doesn’t feel the way you hoped it would.

-From the outside, things may look steady.
-You may be holding a lot together.
+From the outside, things look steady.
+You're holding a lot together.
 People

-may rely on you.
-And still, something inside may feel hard to name.
+rely on you.
+And still, something inside feels hard to name.

-This work begins by making space for what has been difficult to understand.
+This work is about making space for what has been difficult to understand.

 You hold a lot together.